-Here at the North Pole, we know that one great way to deck the halls is with a beautiful wreath—and not just the kind covered in holly berries and evergreen sprigs!
-As certified wreath experts, the Scout Elves have come up with the perfect way for you to proudly display your red, white and blue this July 4th.
-This star-spangled DIY wreath is the perfect craft for letting your kids get creative while celebrating this patriotic holiday.
+The Scout Elves know that one great way to deck the halls is with a beautiful wreath—and not just the kind covered in holly berries and evergreen sprigs!
+As certified wreath experts, the Scout Elves have come up with the perfect way for you to proudly display your red, white and blue.
+This star-spangled DIY wreath is the perfect craft for letting your kids get creative while celebrating a patriotic holiday.

 - Flat foam or wooden wreath frame (available at most craft stores)

 - 30-50 wooden craft stars in varying sizes

 - Hot glue gun or quick-drying fabric glue

 - PAINT the wooden stars using red, white and blue paint.
 Make sure you have different sized stars in each of the paint colors.
 Helpful hint: The number of stars you’ll need depends on the diameter of your wreath and the look you’re going for—if you plan on overlapping the stars, you’ll need more of them.
 Fifty stars were used for this wreath with a 12-inch diameter.
 Let the stars dry.